 (There's a possible early version of that ending jam: it's a short, laid-back 40-second jam in the tuning break after Sugar Magnolia, in this show:

-The tracking isn't very good - the jam starts in the last 10 seconds of Sugar Mag, and continues at the start of "tuning" - just when it starts to take off, they stop it dead for tuning, of course.
+Just when the jam starts to take off, they stop it dead for tuning, of course.
 But it's possible to hear a similarity...)